Making everyday tasks easier - arthritis

 - Have a bathroom or a portable commode on the same floor where you spend most of your day.

-- Set up your bed on the main floor.
+- Set up your bed on the main floor of your home.

 Other Types of Help

-Find someone to help with housecleaning, taking out the garbage, gardening, and other household activities or tasks.
+Find someone to help with house cleaning, taking out the garbage, gardening, and other household tasks.

 Ask someone to shop for you or have your food delivered.

-Check your local pharmacy or medical supply store for different aids that can help with reaching, getting dressed, using the toilet, and other activities.
+Check your local pharmacy or medical supply store for different aids that can help you, such as:

-- A sock-aid to help you put on your socks
+- Sock-aid to help you put on your socks

-- A reacher to help you pick up things from the floor
+- Reacher to help you pick up things from the floor

-Ask about having bars installed on the walls by the toilet, shower or bath, or elsewhere in your home.
+Ask a contractor or handyman about having bars installed on the walls by your toilet, shower or bath, or elsewhere in your home.